HamadMehdi/PrayerTracker/README.md

 ---

-# 📸 Prayer Tracker VisualS
+# 📸 Prayer Tracker Visuals

 Below is a structured, section‑wise gallery of all features of Prayer Tracker.